 1. High ATM withdrawal fees

-We all know that when you are on an international trip and your destination currency is different than your local currency, we will incur some level of fee if we withdraw cash from an ATM, but did you know some Banks can charge as high as 2% on withdrawals, including the exchange commission?
-Let's say for example you are travelling from the UK where your local currency is GBP to Cyprus, where the local currency is EUR.
+We all know that when we are on an international trip and our destination currency is different than our local currency, we will incur some level of fee if we withdraw cash from an ATM, but did you know some Banks can charge as high as 2% on withdrawals, including the exchange commission?
+Let's say for example you are travelling from the UK where the local currency is GBP, to Cyprus, where the local currency is EUR.
 You could be paying up to 2% on ATM withdrawal fees if you are not careful.
 We suggest you contact your Bank prior to travelling, or calculating how much you expect to spend on your trip and exchanging before you arrive at your destination.

 2. International Wire Transfers